CodeDredd/pinia-orm/docs/content/2.api/2.model/1.options/2.fields-relations/morphed-by-many.md

 ---
 title: 'morphedByMany()'
 description: 'Makes a "morphed by many" relation of the property.
-It's the inverse of `morphToMany`'
+Its the inverse of `morphToMany`'
 ---

 # `morphedByMany`